What Is a Gold IRA? A Beginner’s Guide for 2026

 Diversification

-Gold often behaves differently than stocks, which can help balance a portfolio.
+Gold often behaves differently than stocks, which may help balance a portfolio during certain market environments.

 Inflation Hedge

-Some investors view gold as a way to preserve purchasing power over time.
+Some investors view gold as a way to preserve purchasing power over time, although gold prices can still fluctuate and do not move in a straight line.

 Common Misconceptions About Gold IRAs